Taïkan Jyoji

+Zen training

+He first travelled to Japan in 1964.
+In 1968 he joined the Zen temple of Shōfuku-ji.
+He was ordained by Yamada Mumon Rōshi in 1970.
 In 1989, Taïkan Jyoji was given the title of Kaikyo-shi (Founding Master) for Europe.

+The Falaise Verte Zen Centre

-Then he founded and has directed since his return of Japan the "Green Cliff" Zen Center (in French : "La Falaise Verte").
-The "Green Cliff" zen center is located in the Middle South of France, in Ardèche, near the village of Saint Laurent du Pape.
-The "Green Cliff" center, also named the "Shobo-ji Temple" (Temple of the Authentic Dharma), is directly linked with the Myoshin-ji headtemple.
+In 1987, Taïkan Jyoji founded Falaise Verte Zen Centre, located in the Ardèche region of France, near the village of Saint Laurent du Pape.
+The center, which is also named the "Shobo-ji Temple" (Temple of the Authentic Dharma), is directly linked with the Myoshin-ji headtemple.

-The "Green Cliff" center is composed of a Zendo, the meditation place, and a kyūdō dōjō, where the Japanese art of archery can be practiced.

-In June 2010, the Zendo has been consacred by a Japanese delegation of temple's masters led by Kancho Taïtsu Roshi, head of Myoshin-Ji.
+The center is composed of a zendo, the meditation place, and a Kyūdō dōjō, where the Japanese art of archery is practiced.
+In June 2010, the zendo was consecrated by a Japanese delegation of temple's masters led by Kancho Taïtsu Roshi, head of Myoshin-ji.

-In March 2017, Taïkan Jyoji has been honored by the Japanese Government.
-He has been receiving a price for his contribution to promote the Japanese culture.
+In March 2017, Taïkan Jyoji was honored by the Japanese Government, receiving a price for his cultural contributions.

+He has written numerous books on Zen and Kyūdō.
+He is a regular guest on the program Sagesses Bouddhistes on France 2.